-Studio Installation OVERVIEW: A sculpture and light installation consisting of two components, roughly "ground" and "sky", mirroring each other's horizontal direction, surrounded by darkness.
-Fallen: 2013-2023.
+A sculpture and light installation consisting of two components, roughly "ground" and "sky", mirroring each other's horizontal direction, installed with no additional lighting.

+Installation view, If not a Note, a Chasm group exhibition, June 2024 Fallen: 2013-2023.
 Bronze, copper, ceramic, wood, metal, mixed media, acrylic, plexi.
 30-38 ft. long, 33 in. wide, 15-21 in. high from the ground.
 Departing Skies: 2020-2023.
 Fiberglass, glassine, wire mesh, acrylic, LED lights.
 30-38 ft. long, 35 in. wide, 15 in. deep, 8-10 ft. high from the ground.
-The "ground", titled Fallen, is conceived as a mythological landscape, though, without a familiar or suggested story.
-Its shape is narrow, long and flowing, its surface is layered with sheets of copper crumpled, oxidized and painted.
+The "ground" titled Fallen is conceived as a mythological landscape without a familiar story.
+Its shape is narrow, long and flowing, its surface is layered with sheets of crumpled, oxidized and painted copper.
 Scattered across this surface, are approximately 150 sculptural forms and fragments resembling sirens, megaphones, vents, wings, bones, and structural remnants among others.
-Many have fused with each other forming bonds between organic and mechanical, rusty and gleaming, metal and ceramic, and all are seemingly fallen and abandoned.
-The "sky", titled Departing Skies, is a cloud like form, also narrow, long, and flowing, and slightly higher at both ends to form a gentle curve in space.
+Many have fused with each other forming bonds of organic and mechanical, rusty and gleaming, metal and ceramic, and all are seemingly fallen and abandoned.
+The "sky" titled Departing Skies is a cloud like form, also narrow, long, and flowing, and slightly higher at both ends to form a gentle curve in space.
 Surrounded in darkness, it emanates ambient light from within, and also lights the landscape below.
 Its skin is frayed, lacerated, and torn, its form is vacuous as if it has emptied its contents onto the landscape below.
 This is a "living" artwork that will keep changing.
 First, its size, shape, and placement will change with each installation, responding to the specifics of each site and curatorial collaboration.
-Its 30-38 ft. length may unfold as a straight line (images 4-6), an open U or V shape (images 5-7), or other configurations.
-Fallen will also change over time as new forms and fragments are added and others removed or installed differently.
 STATEMENT:

-The initial impact of the installation may be one of an aftermath of cataclysmic events.
-A vision of metaphorical flight and fall, prophecies and warnings, strange fusions and accumulated layers - one that may reflect the contemporary state of mind as concrete crises loom over humanity.
-The more lasting impact for me is one of hope.
-While the use of actual light may be a source of optimism in and of itself, for me, hope is buried at a deeper level in this work.
-We may consider that every moment is an aftermath, and all civilizations become layers of remnants.
-However, coming of age in Istanbul, this sensibility is etched into my consciousness in a very real and deeply personal way.
-In this region, different faiths, cultures, and civilizations have been engaged in devastating conflicts and bloodshed for millennia and have covered each other in literal layers.
-But, they have also created inseparable fusions and new hybrids between themselves.
-The continuity of this cycle over such a long history and the evidence of its visible traces, creates a sense of timelessness and renewal against all odds.
-This is a strange sense of hope, one that has to be excavated, and one that acknowledges continuous loss and even devastation, as well as rebirth.
-It may be granted largely by this geography of timelessness, but I have to recover it each time through the process of art.
-BRONZE CAST EDITIONS: 10 of the ceramic pieces from the installation are cast in bronze in editions of 5 each.
-The cast bronze pieces are included in the installation often alongside their ceramic originals (images 1-2), but they may also be exhibited individually, separate from the installation (image 3).
-Some of the bronze pieces which have detachable components may be exhibited in different configurations (image 3).
+The initial impact of this installation may be an aftermath of cataclysmic events; a landscape of metaphorical flight and fall, prophecies and warnings, strange fusions and accumulated layers - one, that may reflect the contemporary state of mind as concrete crises loom over humanity.
+However, the lasting impact for me is of hope.
+While the use of actual light may evoke optimism, for me, hope is buried at a deeper level in this work.
+We may consider that every moment is an aftermath, and all civilizations become layers of remnants in time.
+Coming of age in Istanbul, this sensibility is etched into my consciousness in a very real and deeply personal way.
+In that region, different faiths, cultures, and civilizations have been engaged in devastating conflicts and bloodshed for millennia and have covered each other in literal layers.
+Yet, they have also created inseparable fusions and new hybrids between themselves.
+The continuity of this cycle over such a long history and the evidence of its visible traces today, creates a sense of timelessness and renewal against all odds.
+This is a strange sense of hope; one that acknowledges continuous loss and even devastation, as well as rebirth; and one that I have to excavate, recover, and share through the process of art.